Ray Murphy Jr.: Life-changing injury

 On April 11, 1970, during a wrestling match at OSU, Murphy was thrown during a match and landed directly on his head, paralyzing him from the neck down.

 For the remainder of his life, Murphy dealt with paralysis and required mechanical assistance in breathing.
 Murphy was actively involved in the development of sip-and-puff technology—a method where a person can sip and puff in a straw in code to send commands to mechanical devices.
 In Ray Murphy's case, he could use sip-and-puff technology to adjust lights in a room, change channels on a television, type on a keyboard, and control his wheelchair.

 Because of the importance of sip-and-puff technology, which he used to operate his computer and other amenities, Murphy became a national leader in research of new additions to this technique and later using eye tracking technology.
-He also was employed as a computer programmer by ConocoPhillips and other corporations to advance this and other assistI've technologies.
+He also was employed as a computer programmer by ConocoPhillips and other corporations to advance this and other assistive technologies.

 Later years and death

-Murphy died in his Tulsa, Oklahoma home Tuesday morning, July 20, 2010.
+Murphy died in his Tulsa, Oklahoma home on July 20, 2010.
 He was 63 years old.